erklee/Currency_World/README.md

 ## Description
 This is a web application that displays the historical currency exchange rate of a selected country compared to the U.S dollar.
+This was done in using vanilla JavaScript and DOM manipulation.
 [Live Demo](https://erklee.github.io/Currency_World/)

 ## Features